thecodingwhale/go-rest-api/readme.md

 ## App
-  - create a simple api for a job posting with jwt authentication
+  - Create a simple api for a job posting with jwt authentication

+## Goals
+  - My main goal is to learn golang by creating things like building simple CRUD rest api with jwt.

 ### Run
 ```